Our law firm is handling baby food autism lawsuits in all 50 states.

 During a hearing in Oakland, California, U.S. District Judge Yvonne Gonzalez Rogers seemed inclined to favor Plum Organics in granting them summary judgment concerning allegations that the company failed to inform consumers about potential toxins in their baby food products.
 Judge Gonzalez Rogers expressed skepticism about the plaintiffs’ ability to back their claims with acceptable evidence.

-The case, which was consolidated in March 2021, accuses Plum Organics of misleading consumers by not disclosing the presence or risk of heavy metals and perchlorate in their baby foods, potentially affecting thyroid function.
-Notably, tests have indicated high arsenic levels in Plum’s “Super Puffs,” and the company’s tests revealed lead levels surpassing bottled water standards.
+The case, consolidated in March 2021, accuses Plum Organics of misleading consumers by not disclosing the presence or risk of heavy metals and perchlorate in their baby foods, potentially affecting thyroid function.
+Notably, tests have indicated high arsenic levels in Plum’s “Super Puffs,” the company’s tests revealed lead levels surpassing bottled water standards.
 Our firm is particularly interested in personal injury autism and brain injuries with “Super Puffs” because the levels are so high.

 February 16, 2024 – Baby Food Class Action Opposed